devhausleipzigacademy/ccl-lessons/intro/computer.md

 ### CPU

+Central Processing Unit

 Heart and brain of the computer.
 Every core in a CPU executes instructions.
 An example of an instruction is to add two numbers, or read / write a small amount of data from or to memory.

-The clockspeed of a CPU is the number of instructions that each core can execute per Second.
+The clockspeed of a CPU is the number of instructions that each core can execute per second.
 A 2.2 GHz CPU can execute 2.200.000.000 instructions per second.
 As a reference: 2.200.000.000 seconds are ~70 years.

 ### RAM

 Random Access Memory.

 The working memory of the computer.
 Everytime the power supply is stopping the RAM gets erased.
 RAM is organized as bytes, each containing 8 bits.

 Every byte in RAM has an address, which the CPU uses to specify at which position data should be read or written.
-The addresses are also called **pointers**
+These addresses are also called **pointers**

 ### Mainboard

 Connects all the different components of the computer.
 Prewired cables through which signals can travel from one component to the other.

-A prewired connection between two components is often called a **bus**.
+The prewired connections between components are often called a **busses**.

-### I/O
+### I/O - Input Output

 #### Hard Drive

 Persistent Memory.
-In contrast to RAM, it's much slower, but also cheaper for the given size.
+The data stored on a hard drive won't be lost when the power supply is shut down.
+In contrast to RAM, it's much slower, but also cheaper for a given size.

 #### Network Controller